 Which Genesis child themes are mobile responsive?

-At the moment there are twenty three Genesis child themes, which are mobile responsive, and just to make it easy for you to check them out, I’ve added a few thumbnails with links below.
+At the moment there are twenty four Genesis child themes, which are mobile responsive, and just to make it easy for you to check them out, I’ve added a few thumbnails with links below.

 Future-proof your site with a Genesis mobile responsive child theme